Berri Energy Project - Flow Power

 Flow Power purchased the site from the Berri Barmera Council, who had the original vision to turn the ex-racetrack into a local solar farm.

-How does the Berri Energy Project work?
+How does Berri Energy Project work?

 The team building the project